Filipe-Souza/docker-wordpress-apache/README.md

-# Wordpress with Apache in Docker
+# Wordpress with Apache and PHP 7.2 in Docker

 This project brings another but functionally Docker orchestration for developers mostly to setup an new or a existing Wordpress installation without headache.